 Usually performances at the festival run on the Friday from about 4 until 11 pm, and on the Saturday and Sunday from 10 am until 11 pm.

 2019 Admission prices at the gate were the following, with early bird advance ticket prices between $5 and $30 less (depending on your age and when you buy them).
-2020 prices may be similar:
+2021 prices will likely be similar.

 - Adults: $185 full weekend; $85 Saturday or Sunday; $65 Friday.